matloff/regtools/UnbalancedClasses.md

 it is ignored.

-* For most ML methods, **a principled alternative to resampling, an adjustment method, is available,** to be presented here.
+* For most ML methods, **a principled alternative to resampling, an adjustment formula, is available,** to be presented here.
 (See also [my regression and classification book](https://books.google.com/books?id=IHs2DwAAQBAJ&printsec=frontcover&dq=matloff&hl=en&newbks=1&newbks_redir=0&sa=X&ved=2ahUKEwje9LbA5dLmAhVJsZ4KHTvdADIQ6AEwAHoECAQQAg#v=onepage&q=matloff&f=false).)